liquidapps-io/docs/docs/developers/zeus-create-service.md

 The `templates-dsp-service` box contains a basic version of:

-- service contract - contract that gets uploaded to the services account that enables billing and registering of providers
 - consumer contract - contract showcasing simple examples of how to use the service
 - unit test - file that shows examples of the consumer contract being used
 - dsp-service.json - this goes in the `/models/dapp-service` directory of the service